EOSLaoMao/eos-cluster-generator/README.md

 Now, you have a full fledged EOS chain on your laptop!

-### STOP and CLEAR
+### 4.STOP and CLEAR

-Before you start over from step 1, please make sure you have ran `destroy.sh`, it will bring bios&BP nodes down and rm `./data/` dir
+Before you start over from step 1, please make sure you have ran `destroy.sh`, it will bring bios&BP nodes down, then delete the generated keys and `./data/` dir.

 ## Alternative Mannual Steps(Specify keys mannually)